 - Ensure that the program meets all relevant animal ordinances and laws, if housing pets.

 - Verify their ability to obtain any permits or other authorization needed, if building or renovating

 - Have already spoken with a contractor or other relevant person and received detailed estimates for any building or renovation, if applicable.

-Applications are due on May 15 and October 15.
-Funding decisions will be made within 45 days of the application deadline.
+Applications may be submitted at any time, but will not be reviewed until those dates.
+Funding decisions will be made within 45 days of the application deadlines.